Kritikaxx/Student-Feedback/README.md

 Contributions are welcome!
 If you would like to contribute to the project, feel free to reach out to me.
 Together, we can enhance the analysis and make a positive impact on engineering education.

 ## Contact
-For any questions or inquiries, please contact aayush2574@gmail.com.
+For any questions or inquiries, please contact kritika2311singh@gmail.com or aayush2574@gmail.com.